yashodharhajare-wq/AI-Job-Intelligence-Platform/README.md

 It was realizing that many hours are lost to repetitive tasks that computers are much better at handling.

 ---
+Results

+- Reduced daily job-search time from roughly 3 hours to 20 minutes.
+- Eliminated the need for manual Excel tracking.
+- Prevented reviewing the same postings repeatedly.
+- Centralized the entire application process in one place.
+- most Important - PEACE
+---

 # Looking Ahead